BCIT-Mech-2024/intro_to_software_engineering/src/lesson01.md

 #### Git GUI
 Git is an extremely powerful tool, but one with a pretty steep learning curve.
-There is a Desktop GUI application that conntects `git` with GitHub and makes file management a bit easier to handle.
-I'm not a fan of this tool as it hides some of the much more powerful features of `git` and comes with a certain amount of "vendor lockin" in an attempt to make you think GitHub is the only place on the internet to share source code.
+There is a Desktop GUI application that connects `git` with GitHub and makes file management a bit easier to handle.
+I'm not a fan of this tool as it hides some of the much more powerful features of `git` and comes with a certain amount of "vendor lock-in" in an attempt to make you think GitHub is the only place on the internet to share source code.
 While I recommend that everyone learn to use `git` in the terminal, I understand that not everyone has the time to do so and provide the following link to the